HaomingWu1/5020-mini-project/README_final_detailed.md

 **Method:**
 - Loaded raster files representing crop maturity (DOY)
 - For each fire point, used rasterio to extract crop maturity DOY from pixel value
+- Match yearly fire data to corresponding maize and wheat maturity rasters.
-- Computed Δdays as the difference between fire DOY and crop DOY
+- Compute **`days_after_crop`** (difference between fire date and crop maturity).
+- Focus on fires occurring **30 days before to 60 days after crop maturity**.
+- Calculate indicators:
+  - Mean/median of `days_after_crop`
+  - Proportion of fires within **1–30 days after maturity** (key straw-burning indicator)
-- Created histograms and scatter plots to show distribution of Δdays
+  - Visualize using histograms to show timing distribution.
-- No explicit thresholding was applied (e.g., ±30), but analysis focused on temporal alignment

 **Findings:**
 - Straw burning usually occurs within 1 to 30 days after the harvest of crops (when they are mature) (farmers will deal with the straw after the harvest).
 The higher this proportion, the stronger the correlation between the fire point and the burning of the crop straw.